WDC 65C816: 24-bit addressing

 During a data fetch or store cycle, DB is prepended to a 16-bit data address to form the 24-bit effective address at which data will be accessed.
 This processor characteristic makes it possible to sanely execute 6502 or 65C02 code that uses 16-bit addresses to reference data elements.
-Unlike PB, DB can be changed under program control, something that might be done to access data beyond the limits of 16-bit addressing.
+DB can be changed under program control, something that might be done to access data beyond the limits of 16-bit addressing.
 Also, DB will temporarily increment if an address is indexed beyond the limits of the bank currently in DB.
 DB is ignored if a 24-bit address is specified as the operand to a data fetch/store instruction, or if the effective address is on direct (zero) page or the hardware stack.
 In the latter case, an implied bank $00 is used to generate the effective address.

 A further addition to the register set is the 16-bit direct page register (DP), which sets the base address for what was formerly called the zero page, but now referred to as direct page.
 Direct page addressing uses an 8-bit address, which results in faster access than when a 16- or 24-bit address is used.
 Also, some addressing modes that offer indirection are only possible on direct page.
 In the 65(c)02, the direct page is always the first 256 bytes of memory, hence “zero page”.
 In native mode, the 65C816 can relocate direct (zero) page anywhere in bank $00 (the first 64 KB of memory) by writing the 16-bit starting address into DP.
 There is a one-cycle access penalty if DP is not set to an exact page boundary, that is, if the value in DP is not $xx00, where xx is the most-significant byte.